Disney CEO Iger adds chairman role

 Disney said Iger's pay was in line with that of media industry peers.
 His total compensation rose 13 percent in fiscal 2011 to $33.4 million in the 12 months to September.

-For their most recently reported fiscal year, Viacom CEO Philippe Dauman's earned $43.1 million while News Corp Chairman and CEO Rupert Murdoch collected $33.3 million.
-Time Warner CEO Jeff Bewkes earned $26.3 million in 2010.
+For their most recently reported fiscal year, Viacom (VIAB.O) CEO Philippe Dauman's earned $43.1 million while News Corp (NWSA.O) Chairman and CEO Rupert Murdoch collected $33.3 million.
+Time Warner (TWX.N) CEO Jeff Bewkes earned $26.3 million in 2010.

 Last year, ISS objected to Disney agreements to pay taxes on any severance packages for some executives if they lost their jobs following a sale or merger of the company.
 Disney dropped those provisions.